-Between January 25th and April 29th, most of piles T-10, T-11, T-18, T-19, T-21 and T-22 were removed.
-Most of these piles previously contained a mixture of truck and off-road tires.
+Between January 25th and April 29th, most of piles T-10, T-11, T-18, T-21 and T-22 were removed.
+These piles previously contained a mixture of truck, off-road and rimmed tires.
 It appears that the truck and smaller off-road tires have been shredded, while off-road tires that were too large for their processing equipment have been left in the pile areas or consolidated into the split segments of T-15.
 Resulting shreds have been transported to landfills for disposal or added to existing shred piles.